-Williams & Hatch of North Attleboro, Massachusetts
+Williams & Hatch of North Attleboro, MA.
+Keyhole wall clock.

 This is a very nice example of a wall timepiece made in North Attleboro, Massachusetts.
 This is a very difficult model to find.
 We have had less than a handful of opportunities to purchase this model in the last 25 years.
 This clock is often referred to as a "keyhole" due to it's distinctive shape.
 Interestingly, other clock companies made this form as well.
 The E. Howard & Company version is very popular.
 The Seth Thomas Clock company also made a similar model.
 This case design features a large round head, a straight sided waist and a curved bottom.
 This form is often called a "Keyhole."
 This name is given to this clock due to the similarity of the cases shape to that of a hole used when the key is the skeleton type to operate a lock.